chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

     University Press, 2017); Adam Malka, *The Men of Mobtown: Policing Baltimore in the Age of Slavery and Emancipation*, Justice, Power, and Politics (University of North Carolina Press, 2018).
-Ralph Clayton\'s work with primary sources is significant as well, but generally focused on the years after 1820.
+Ralph Clayton's work with primary sources is significant as well, but generally focused on the years after 1820.
 Ralph Clayton, *Black
     Baltimore:  1820-1870* (Bowie, MD: Heritage Books, Inc., 1987);
     Ralph Clayton, *Cash for Blood : The Baltimore to New Orleans